haslo/devin_scrivener_picextract/README.md

 python extract_images.py <path_to_scrivener_project> <path_to_output_directory>
 ```

-Replace `<path_to_scrivener_project>` with the full path to the root directory of your Scrivener project, and `<path_to_output_directory>` with the path where you want the images to be saved.
+Replace `<path_to_scrivener_project>` with the full path to the root directory of your Scrivener project (the .scriv folder), and `<path_to_output_directory>` with the path where you want the images to be saved.

 ## Example

 ```
-python extract_images.py /Users/username/Documents/MyScrivenerProject /Users/username/Documents/MyScrivenerImages
+python extract_images.py /Users/username/Documents/MyScrivenerProject.scriv /Users/username/Documents/MyScrivenerImages
 ```

-This will extract all images from `MyScrivenerProject` and place them in the `MyScrivenerImages` directory.
+This will extract all images from `MyScrivenerProject.scriv` and place them in the `MyScrivenerImages` directory.

 ## Script Parameters